 All adults who interact with children within our community are required to read this document and sign an Acknowledgement Form.
 This includes all Teaching Artists, Assistants, Substitutes and Guest Teachers as well as all parents.
 You will be provided with this document and we request that all people who have permission to pick up your child read the document and sign a form.

 Class Behavior Guidelines

 The cornerstones for defining socially appropriate behavior are health, safety, and respect for self, others and property.
 Unacceptable behaviors (as determined by the instructor) include but are not limited to: excessive pushing and hitting, biting, running away from the group and instructor, and/or impulsive behavior that endangers the safety of self or others.
-If your child’s behavior compromises the safety or enjoyment of the other children in the workshop, the child will be asked to leave the room and sit in the Program Manager’s office for a period of time, following which they will be asked to rejoin the group.
+If your child’s behavior compromises the safety or enjoyment of the other children in the workshop, the child will be asked to leave the room and sit in the Education Manager’s office for a period of time, following which they will be asked to rejoin the group.
 If a child is dismissed more than once from a class we will contact you and ask that you pick up your child as soon as possible.
 If their behavior persists we will consult with you on whether it is appropriate for your child to continue.
-In extreme cases we will ask that your child not return to Washington Revels and will refund the remainder of your session cost.
+In extreme cases we will ask that your child not return to the Workshops and will refund the remainder of your session cost.
 Parents will be billed for any property damage due to socially inappropriate behavior on the part of their child.